Caring for Animals

 - Keepers need a variety of enrichment ideas to care for lions

-- Develop their creative thinking and growth mindset
+- Enhance their creative thinking skills

 You don’t need a STEM lab or special materials to teach this fun and innovative challenge.
 Some teachers use this program to teach a whole-term unit while others use it as a special 2-3 week program.
 The choice is yours!